LightTable/user-guide/how.md

 By default, if Light Table can find a recent IPython installed on your machine, it will use it to provide a much more robust python evaluation environment.
 If you don't have it installed, follow these [instructions](http://ipython.org/ipython-doc/stable/install/install.html) to do so (make sure you install pyzmq as well).
 With it you can use matplotlib and pylab inline.
 To see if Light Table is using IPython for Python eval, open the `connect` tab and look to see if your Python client has the type of `ipython`.
 Note that in order for Light Table to use IPython, pyzmq also needs to be installed.

-### See the output from STDOUT and STDERR?

-When you print from a client, it will appear in the Console, which can be opened by clicking the blue number in the bottom right corner of the editor, from the `View` menu, or by using the `Console: Toggle console` command.

 ### Use a different client once I've evaled something?

 From the `connect` tab, find the client and make sure the editor you evaled in is active.
 The connected client(s) will appear highlighted.
 Click the "unset" button to force Light Table to re-evaluate what clients are available to eval in the editor.